 |---|---|

-<host> | IP address of each node in the cluster.
+host | IP address of each node in the cluster.
 If the cluster contains multiple nodes, there will be multiple IP addresses.
 You can use any of them. |

-<port> | Port number for accessing a cluster node.
+port | Port number for accessing a cluster node.
 Generally, the port number is 9200. |

-<user> | Username for accessing the cluster. |
+user | Username for accessing the cluster. |

-<password> | Password of the user.
+password | Password of the user.
 If the password contains special characters, enclose the username and password in single quotation marks, for example, curl -u "user:password!" "http://<host>:<port>". |

-hadoop fs -mkdir /tmp/hadoop-eshadoop fs -put elasticsearch-hadoop-x.x.x.jar /tmp/hadoop-eshadoop fs -put commons-httpclient-3.1.jar /tmp/hadoop-es
+hadoop fs -mkdir /tmp/hadoop-eshadoop fs -put elasticsearch-hadoop-x.x.x.jar /tmp/hadoop-eshadoop fs -put commons-httpclient-x.x.jar /tmp/hadoop-es

 add jar hdfs:///tmp/hadoop-es/commons-httpclient-3.1.jar;add jar hdfs:///tmp/hadoop-es/elasticsearch-hadoop-x.x.x.jar;

-CREATE EXTERNAL table IF NOT EXISTS student(id BIGINT,name STRING,addr STRING)STORED BY 'org.elasticsearch.hadoop.hive.EsStorageHandler'TBLPROPERTIES('es.nodes' = 'xxx.xxx.xxx.xxx:9200','es.port' = '9200','es.net.ssl' = 'false','es.nodes.wan.only' = 'false','es.nodes.discovery'='false','es.input.use.sliced.partitions'='false','es.resource' = 'student/_doc');
+CREATE EXTERNAL table IF NOT EXISTS student(id BIGINT,name STRING,addr STRING)STORED BY 'org.elasticsearch.hadoop.hive.EsStorageHandler'TBLPROPERTIES('es.nodes' = 'xxx.xxx.xxx.xxx:9200','es.port' = '9200','es.net.ssl' = 'false','es.nodes.wan.only' = 'false','es.nodes.discovery'='true','es.input.use.sliced.partitions'='false','es.resource' = 'student/_doc');

-CREATE EXTERNAL table IF NOT EXISTS student(id BIGINT,name STRING,addr STRING)STORED BY 'org.elasticsearch.hadoop.hive.EsStorageHandler'TBLPROPERTIES('es.nodes' = 'xxx.xxx.xxx.xxx:9200','es.port' = '9200','es.net.ssl' = 'false','es.nodes.wan.only' = 'false','es.nodes.discovery'='false','es.input.use.sliced.partitions'='false','es.nodes.client.only'='true','es.resource' = 'student/_doc','es.net.http.auth.user' = 'username','es.net.http.auth.pass' = 'password');
+CREATE EXTERNAL table IF NOT EXISTS student(id BIGINT,name STRING,addr STRING)STORED BY 'org.elasticsearch.hadoop.hive.EsStorageHandler'TBLPROPERTIES('es.nodes' = 'xxx.xxx.xxx.xxx:9200','es.port' = '9200','es.net.ssl' = 'false','es.nodes.wan.only' = 'false','es.nodes.discovery'='true','es.input.use.sliced.partitions'='false','es.nodes.client.only'='true','es.resource' = 'student/_doc','es.net.http.auth.user' = 'username','es.net.http.auth.pass' = 'password');

-CREATE EXTERNAL table IF NOT EXISTS student(id BIGINT,name STRING,addr STRING)STORED BY 'org.elasticsearch.hadoop.hive.EsStorageHandler'TBLPROPERTIES('es.nodes' = 'https://xxx.xxx.xxx.xxx:9200','es.port' = '9200','es.net.ssl' = 'true','es.net.ssl.truststore.location' = 'certFilePath','es.net.ssl.truststore.pass' = 'certPassword','es.nodes.wan.only' = 'false','es.nodes.discovery'='false','es.nodes.client.only'='true','es.input.use.sliced.partitions'='false','es.resource' = 'student/_doc','es.net.http.auth.user' = 'username','es.net.http.auth.pass' = 'password');
+CREATE EXTERNAL table IF NOT EXISTS student(id BIGINT,name STRING,addr STRING)STORED BY 'org.elasticsearch.hadoop.hive.EsStorageHandler'TBLPROPERTIES('es.nodes' = 'https://xxx.xxx.xxx.xxx:9200','es.port' = '9200','es.net.ssl' = 'true','es.net.ssl.truststore.location' = 'certFilePath','es.net.ssl.truststore.pass' = 'certPassword','es.nodes.wan.only' = 'false','es.nodes.discovery'='true','es.nodes.client.only'='true','es.input.use.sliced.partitions'='false','es.resource' = 'student/_doc','es.net.http.auth.user' = 'username','es.net.http.auth.pass' = 'password');

 Parameter | Default Value | Description |